isikom/woocommerce-sample/readme.txt

 == Changelog ==

+= 0.7.1 - 17/03/2014 =
+* fix shipping methods - only free shipping is showed if available

 = 0.7.0 - 17/03/2014 =
 * sample shipping settings works fine (options available are default or free shipping, custom shipping cost is in todo list)